massoncheg/forgejo-docs/docs/admin/config-cheat-sheet.md

 - `ENDLESS_TASK_TIMEOUT`: **3h**: Timeout to stop tasks which have a running status and continuous updates but don't end for a long time.
 - `ABANDONED_JOB_TIMEOUT`: **24h**: Timeout to cancel jobs which have a waiting status but haven't been picked up by a runner for a long time.
 - `SKIP_WORKFLOW_STRINGS`: **[skip ci],[ci skip],[no ci],[skip actions],[actions skip]**: Strings committers can place inside a commit message or pull request title to skip executing the corresponding Actions workflow.
+- `LOG_COMPRESSION`: **zstd**: Log compression type, `none` for no compression, `zstd` for zstd compression.
+Other compression types like `gzip` are NOT supported, since seekable stream is required for log view.
+It is always recommended to use compression when using local disk as log storage if CPU or memory is not a bottleneck.
+For S3 compatible object storage services, which may be billed per requests, it will cause two times more requests for each log view.
+But if network bandwidth is all billed on volume, it may still cut down the costs.
+- `LIMIT_DISPATCH_INPUTS`: **10**: Limit on the number of inputs allowed when using for manual / `workflow_dispatch` triggers.
+- `LOG_RETENTION_DAYS`: **365**: Logs retention time in days.
+Old logs will be deleted after this period.

 ## Other (`other`)